Geoffrey Rose (ophthalmologist)

-Geoffrey Rose BSc MBBS MS DSc MRCP FRCS FRCOphth (born 17 January 1955) is an English ophthalmologist and Past-President of both the British OculoPlastic Surgery Society (BOPSS) and the European Society of Ophthalmic Plastic and Reconstructive Surgeons (ESOPRS).
+Geoffrey Rose (born 17 January 1955) is an English ophthalmologist and Past-President of both the British OculoPlastic Surgery Society (BOPSS) and the European Society of Ophthalmic Plastic and Reconstructive Surgeons (ESOPRS).

 Early life

-Professor Geoffrey Rose was born in 1955 in Purley (south London), England, son of Horace Edgar Rose, professor of engineering at King's College London.
+Geoffrey Rose was born in 1955 in Purley (south London), England, son of Horace Edgar Rose, professor of engineering at King's College London.
 He was awarded a Bachelor of Science in Pharmacology, with first-class honours, in 1976.
 He attended the King's College Hospital Medical School, University of London, finishing in 1979.
 With further training in Internal Medicine, he was awarded Membership of the Royal College of Physicians in 1982.
-Dr. Rose received training in ophthalmology at King's College Hospital, St Thomas Hospital and Moorfields Eye Hospital, with award of Fellowship of the Royal College of Surgeons and the Royal College of Ophthalmologists.
+Rose received training in ophthalmology at King's College Hospital, St Thomas Hospital and Moorfields Eye Hospital, with award of Fellowship of the Royal College of Surgeons and the Royal College of Ophthalmologists.
 He has a Master of Surgery (1990) for work on corneal endothelial changes after cataract surgery and a Doctor of Science (in Ophthalmology and Ophthalmic Surgery, 2004).
 His qualifications include BSc MBBS MS DSc MRCP FRCS FRCOphth.

-Professor Rose is a Consultant Orbital, Lacrimal and Plastic Reconstructive Surgeon and Past Director of the Adnexal Service at Moorfields Eye Hospital, and has published over 300 papers and articles on adnexal disease.
+Rose is a consultant orbital, lacrimal and plastic reconstructive surgeon and Past Director of the Adnexal Service at Moorfields Eye Hospital, and has published over 300 papers and articles on adnexal disease.